Leonardpepa/Reverse-Polish-Notation/README.md

 # Prerequisite
   * gcc compiler
+  * java
+  * jasmin [on linux you can just sudo apt install jasmin-sable]
   * make [needed for make file otherwise you can compile the files by your self]

 # LL Grammar